Information and communications technology (ICT)

 With the commencement of work in the OEWG in September 2019 and the GGE in December 2019, many assumed that at the 2019 First Committee, states would only table just one, or possibly two, decisions for adoption in order to keep the issue on the General Assembly's agenda and not substantive resolutions.
 Russia's tabling of something far more substantive prompted the United States to do the same and so again two resolutions were put forward for adoption.
 Elements of each were controversial or challenging to some states for various reasons.
 The final edition of our 2019 First Committee Monitor has a full report that describes the reactions to the resolutions and voting results.

-Visit Reaching Critical Will's new cyber peace and security fact sheet for more background information on these and other multilateral processes; issues of debate and concern; human rights considerations; feminist perspectives; and suggested reading and information sources.
+- Reaching Critical Will's cyber peace and security fact sheet contains background information on multilateral processes; issues of debate and concern; human rights considerations; feminist perspectives; and suggested reading and information sources.

 Substantive GGE reports